Search for:

 Category

-A. LEGISLATION AND RULES A.1 Legislation International arbitration in Poland continues to be governed by the rules embodied in the Polish Civil Procedure Code (CPC).
-These rules are based on the UNCITRAL Model Law.[1]
-In September 2022, the Polish parliament began work on revision of the CPC in the form of the Draft Act.
-With regard to the arbitration rules, the Draft Act introduces the possibility for the parties to submit a dispute already pending…
+A. LEGISLATION AND RULES A.1 Legislation International arbitration in Poland continues to be governed by the rules embodied in the Polish Civil Procedure Code (CPC), to which there have been no legislative amendments.
+These rules are based on the UNCITRAL Model Law.
+A.2 Institutions, rules and infrastructure The two main local arbitration institutions in Poland are: the Court of Arbitration at the Polish Chamber of Commerce (PCC) and the Court of Arbitration at the Polish…